matthias-meier-econ/matthias-meier-econ.github.io/README.md

 ### Welcome!

 I am an Assistant Professor at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a> and a principal investigator of the Bonn-Mannheim <a href="https://www.crctr224.de/" target="_blank">Collaborative Research Center TR 224</a> funded by the German Research Foundation (DFG).
-My research interests are Macroeconomics, International Economics, and Econometrics.
+My research interests are Macroeconomics, Monetary Economics, International Economics, and Econometrics. <br />

+I am visiting the <a href="https://www.uni-bonn.de/en?set_language=en" target="_blank">University of Bonn</a> from 08/2023 through 07/2024 and on leave from the University of Mannheim for the same period.

 ----